skolson/KmpJillcess/ReadMe.md

 - DECIMAL types have precision and scale metadata that are set into the BigDecimal instance.
 It has full control over rounding and no limits on precision or scale.
 The Ionspin Bignum KMP library is used for this until such toime as Kotlin has formal BigDecimal and BigInteger support.
 - The NUMBER type in access can be 1,2,4,8, or 16 bytes long
-- LocalDate and LocalDateTime instances are from the Klock library.
-As of this writing, kotlinx.datetime doesn't yet have full parsing/formatting support.
-Once it does, that library will be added as a mapping option.
+- LocalDate and LocalDateTime instances are from the kotlinx datetime library.
 - All types except Boolean are nullable, so the `get` functions get null for null column values, `require` functions don't support null and will throw an exception if used on a null column value.